F. E. Smith, 1st Earl of Birkenhead: Career as a barrister

-Formidable style & high-profile court cases
+Formidable style and high-profile court cases

 Smith rapidly acquired a reputation as a formidable advocate, first in Liverpool and then, after his election to Parliament in 1906, in London.
 He was junior counsel during the prosecution of John McKeever tried at Liverpool Assizes for the murder of the Protestant activist John Kensit.
 Although McKeever was acquitted, Smith kept the weapon, a file or chisel and a photograph of where the incident took place in his chambers.

 In 1907 he was asked to give an opinion on a proposed libel action by the Lever Brothers against newspapers owned by Lord Northcliffe concerning the latter's allegations of a conspiracy to raise the price of soap by means of a 'soap trust'.
 He checked into the Savoy and, after working all night reading a pile of papers nearly four feet thick and consuming a bottle of champagne and two dozen oysters, Smith wrote a one-sentence opinion: "There is no answer to this action in libel, and the damages must be enormous".
 The newspapers subsequently paid Lever £50,000, more than four times the previous record for a defamation action or out-of-court published settlement in the country.

 In February 1908, Smith was made a King's Counsel by Lord Loreburn, on the same day as his friend and rival from Wadham College, future Home Secretary Sir John Simon.
 At the Bar, he became one of the best known and most highly paid barristers in the country, making over £10,000 per year before the First World War.
 His spending was commensurate with this income even after he took less well-paid government positions in later years, something of which he would bitterly complain.
 Part of his income funded the purchase of a country house, The Cottage at Charlton, Northamptonshire, in 1907.
 The house was greatly enlarged in 1911–1912.

-In one of the best-known cases in which Smith was involved he successfully defended Ethel le Neve, mistress of Hawley Harvey Crippen ("Dr Crippen") against a charge of murder.
+In one of the best-known cases in which Smith was involved he successfully defended Ethel le Neve, mistress of Hawley Harvey Crippen ("Dr. Crippen"), against a charge of murder.
 Le Neve was accused of killing Crippen's wife.
 Crippen was tried separately and convicted.